LOESS and linear model smoothers in ggformula.

 A data frame with the variables to be plotted.

-(c) attributes of the layer as a whole, which are set with attribute = value
+attribute = value, (b) ggplot2 aesthetics to be mapped withattribute = ~ expression, or (c) attributes of the layer as a whole, which are set withattribute = value.- method

 Smoothing method (function) to use, accepts either